The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: The Mixture Dynamics (MD) Model

 The MD model is based on the hypothesis that the dynamics of the asset underlying a given option market takes the form

 under $\mathbb{Q}$ with initial value $S_0.$ Here, $\mu$ is a deterministic time function, $W$ is a standard $\mathbb{Q}$ Brownian motion and $\nu$ (the "local volatility") is a well behaved deterministic function.
-In order to guarantee the existence of a unique strong solution to the above SDE, $\nu$ is assumed to satisfy the linear growth condition
+In order to guarantee the existence of a unique strong solution to the above SDE, $\nu$ is assumed to be locally Lipschitz, uniformly in $t$, and to satisfy the linear growth condition

 for a suitable positive constant $L$.

 Consider $N$ purely instrumental diffusion processes $Y^i(t)$ with dynamics